codevalley/friday-api/docs/planning/schema-refactor.md

 ## Epic 3: Clean Up Routers & Schemas ✓

-**Goal**: Ensure that the new relationships are consistent at the API layer (both REST and GraphQL).
+**Goal**: Ensure that the new relationships are consistent at the API layer.

 ### Task 3.1: REST Endpoints ✓
 - **`NoteRouter`**: ✓